Security at WordPress VIP

 - Our servers are in compliant data centers designed to meet the regulatory demands of multiple industries such as PCI, SOX, and HIPAA.

-- Our origin servers meet the International Organization of Standardization (ISO), International Electrotechnical Commission (IEC) 27001 certification, Standards for Attestation Engagements (SSAE) No. 18 (SOC1) and SOC2 Type 2, and ongoing surveillance reviews.
+- Our origin data centers meet the International Organization of Standardization (ISO), International Electrotechnical Commission (IEC) 27001 certification, Standards for Attestation Engagements (SSAE) No. 18 (SOC1) and SOC2 Type 2, and ongoing surveillance reviews.
 All servers are housed in dedicated cages to separate our equipment from other tenants.

 - Automattic limits access to facilities where information systems that process Customer Data are located to authorized individuals only.